Employee burnout: causes, signs and strategies

 • An expectation that responses come in quality, not in time.

-5. Keep In Contact!
+5. Keep in contact

 So, in order to have a proper prevention program in place, you need to keep up to date with your employees.
-Schedule review meetings and appraisals, collect feedback, send out pulse surveys, and determine how people are feeling.
+Schedule review meetings and appraisals, collect feedback, send out pulse surveys and determine how people are feeling.

 If you find that people are satisfied, great!
 But, if they are stressed or overworked, you may need to quickly think of initiatives to help people keep that spark before getting burned out.

 It’s quite simple.
-You can overcome employee burnout in your organization by recognizing it, understanding it, and thinking about the ways that you may be contributing to it (and, vice versa, how you can prevent it).
-That means taking part in strategic initiatives to not only decrease burnout, in general, but the risk of burnout, as well.
+You can overcome employee burnout in your organisation by recognising it, understanding it and thinking about the ways that you may be contributing to it (and, vice versa, how you can prevent it).

-The first step can be running an employee engagement survey to understand how your employees feel, current engagement levels, and if burnout is potentially a risk for your organization.
-More specifically, you can ask your employees about:
+The first step can be running an employee engagement survey to understand how your employees feel, current engagement levels and if burnout is potentially a risk for your organisation.

-• Their current workload.
+• Their current workload

-• How they would rate their relationship with their manager.
+• How they would rate their relationship with their manager

-• If they have the proper work-life balance in place.
+• If they have the proper work-life balance in place

 Ready to get started on identifying and preventing employee burnout?
 Download our free employee survey template by clicking the button below.